McShelby/hugo-theme-relearn/exampleSite/content/basics/installation/_index.en.md

 ## Basic configuration

 When building the website, you can set a theme by using `--theme` option.
-However, we suggest you modify the configuration file (`config.toml`) and set the theme as the default.
+However, we suggest you modify the configuration file (`hugo.toml`) and set the theme as the default.
 You can also add the `[outputs]` section to enable the search functionality.

 ```toml
 # Change the default theme to be use when building the site with Hugo